emqx/emqx-operator/docs/en_US/tasks/configure-emqx-tls.md

 > `ca.crt` represents the content of the CA certificate, `tls.crt` represents the content of the server certificate, and `tls.key` represents the content of the server’s private key.
 In this example, the contents of the above three fields are omitted, please fill them with the contents of your own certificate.

-Save the above file as: secret-tls.yaml, and execute the following command to create a secret:
+Save the above file as `secret-tls.yaml`, and execute the following command to create a secret:

 ```
 kubectl apply -f secret-tls.yaml